Start transaction with consistent snapshot¶

 START TRANSACTION WITH CONSISTENT SNAPSHOT, these two variables will provide you with the binlog position corresponding to the state of the database of the consistent snapshot so taken, irrespectively of which other transactions have been committed since the snapshot was taken.

-The Percona Server implementation extends the
+The Percona Server for MySQL implementation extends the

 START TRANSACTION WITH CONSISTENT SNAPSHOT syntax with the optional